 As a mental health counselor who deals with mental health problems, my recommendation is this – Dear ladies, just open up.
 It helps!
 Venting verbally embalms and heals from within.

-Our rigid social norms have often forced women to mask their plight and pain so it cannot touch or impact others.
+Our rigid social norms have often forced women to mask their plight and pain so it cannot impact others.
 Because of the mental health stigma, most women hesitate to reach out to a mental health professional for mental health treatment.

 Every morning, most women just hope to have a ‘perfect day,’ a ‘perfect life,’ hoping for a miracle to change their lives for the better.
 A few say it has happened to them, while the rest just keep waiting.

 Psychology says that a change in perception, developing good mental health and mental hygiene, creating a proper balance in life and venting your problems to a mental health psychologist can heal you from within.